sjpradhan/Logistic-Analysis/README.md

 -- Update Numeric to float

+/*
+The script utilizes the ALTER TABLE command along with the ALTER COLUMN statement to modify the data types of the columns min_weight_qty, max_weight_qty, Minimum_Cost, and Rate.
+The USING clause is employed with the ::FLOAT syntax to convert the existing data from the numeric type to the float type for these columns in the Freight_Rates table.
+*/
 ALTER TABLE Freight_Rates
 ALTER COLUMN min_weight_qty TYPE FLOAT USING min_weight_qty::FLOAT, ALTER COLUMN max_weight_qty TYPE FLOAT USING max_weight_qty::FLOAT, ALTER COLUMN Minimum_Cost TYPE FLOAT USING Minimum_Cost::FLOAT, ALTER COLUMN Rate TYPE FLOAT USING Rate::FLOAT;

+-- Exploring products_per_plant Table
 select *
 from products_per_plant
 where plant_code is null or product_id is null